Timeline of women's suffrage in the United States: 1910s

 1914: The Congressional Union alienates leaders of the National American Woman Suffrage Association by campaigning against anti-suffrage Democrats in the congressional elections.

 1915: Carrie Chapman Catt replaces Anna Howard Shaw as president of the National American Woman Suffrage Association, partly due to the constant turmoil on the National Board caused by Shaw's lack of administrative expertise.

 1916: Alice Paul and others break away from the National American Woman Suffrage Association and form the National Woman's Party.

 1916: Woodrow Wilson promises that the Democratic Party Platform will endorse women's suffrage.

 1916: Montana elects suffragist Jeannette Rankin to the House of Representatives.
 She is the first woman elected to the U.S. Congress.

 1917: Beginning in January, the National Woman's Party posts silent "Sentinels of Liberty," also known as the Silent Sentinels, at the White House.
 They are the first group to picket the White House.
 In June, the arrests begin.
 Nearly 500 women are arrested, and 168 serve jail time.

 November 14, 1917: The "Night of Terror" occurs at the Occoquan Workhouse in Virginia, in which suffragist prisoners are beaten and abused.

 1917: The U.S. enters W.W.I.
 Under the leadership of Carrie Chapman Catt, the National American Woman Suffrage Association aligns itself with the war effort in order to gain support for women's suffrage.

 1917: Arkansas grants women the right to vote in primary, but not general elections.

 1917: Rhode Island grants women presidential suffrage.

 1917: The New York state constitution grants women suffrage.
 New York is the first Eastern state to fully enfranchise women.

 1917: The Oklahoma state constitution grants women suffrage.

 1917: The South Dakota state constitution grants women suffrage.

 1918: The jailed suffragists are released from prison.
 An appellate court rules all the arrests were illegal.

 1918: The Nineteenth Amendment to the U.S. Constitution, which eventually granted women suffrage, passes the U.S. House with exactly a two-thirds vote but loses by two votes in the Senate.
 Jeannette Rankin opens debate on it in the House, and President Wilson addresses the Senate in support of it.

 1918: President Wilson declares his support for women's suffrage.

 1918: Women in Texas earn the right to vote in primary elections.

 1919: Michigan grants women full suffrage.

 1919: Oklahoma grants women full suffrage.

 1919: South Dakota grants women full suffrage.

 1919: The National American Woman Suffrage Association holds its convention in St. Louis, where Carrie Chapman Catt rallies to transform the association into the League of Women Voters.

-1919: In January, the National Women's Party lights and guards a "Watchfire for Freedom."
+1919: In January, the National Woman's Party lights and guards a "Watchfire for Freedom."
 It is maintained until the Nineteenth Amendment to the U.S. Constitution passes the U.S. Senate on June 4.